amrishraje/CouchbaseQuickstart/readme.md

 ## Customizations
 Change `bucket` names, Sync gateway `DB name`, docker `memory` and `CPU` limits, etc., in the `docker-compose.yaml` file.

+Change `replicas` parameter in `couchbase-worker` to make a multi-node couchbase culster.

+`replicas=1` creates a 2 node cluster as it add one worker node to the initial primary node

+`replicas=0` creates a single node cluster

 `Sync Gateway config` and `Sync Function` can be edited in the `sync_gateway.json` file

 After editing, rebuild docker image